 Anthropology is the study and understanding of humans throughout time, including the effects of culture on individuals and of individuals on their society.

 The anthropology program is housed in the College of Liberal Arts and Sciences.
-Students may major in anthropology or they may combine the study of anthropology with other majors or minors.
-The following degrees are offered in anthropology:
+Students can major in anthropology or they can combine the study of anthropology with other majors or minors.
+The following anthropology degrees are offered:

 - Bachelor of Arts (B.A.)